CoDaS-Lab/SVMorph/README.md

 ### Link to the paper

-The data for the simulations can be found under the folder CogSci23
+The data for the simulations can be found under CogSci23